rehankw1/passwordGen/README.md

     minNumbers: Minimum number of numbers in the password
     minLower: Minimum number of lowercase letters in the password

+ ## Dependencies

+ This program does not require any external dependencies.
+All necessary packages are part of the Go standard library.

+ ## Supported Operating Systems

+ This program is supported on Windows, macOS, and most Linux distributions.
+However, the clipboard functionality may not work on all Linux distributions.
+If the clipboard functionality does not work on your Linux distribution, the generated password can still be found in the password.txt file.

 ## Troubleshooting

 If you encounter any issues with copying the generated password to the clipboard, you may need to install Xsel for Linux using the command sudo apt-get install xsel.